 You have the same options for a home-improvement loan with an owner-financed house that you would have with a conventional mortgage.
 You can get a personal loan, obtain a home equity line of credit or get a home equity loan.
 You'll just have to prove your right of ownership and demonstrate your equity or interest in the house.
-In some cases you may have to get consent of the person who is financing you.
+In some cases, you may have to get the consent of the person who is financing you.

 Check Your Contract

 If you bought the house on a contract for deed, the title may still be in the seller's name and a bank may require his approval before you can get a loan.
 You'll need to check your contract specifically to see what rights you have to use and improve the property.
-A contract that specifies you are responsible for taxes, insurance and maintenance usually will satisfies requirements for a loan.
+A contract that specifies you are responsible for taxes, insurance and maintenance usually will satisfy requirements for a loan.

 Use Your Equity